In case you missed the emails, these are the key items to know before you race.

 HEAVY METAL CATEGORY

 All riders entered into the HEAVY METAL category must have bikes that weigh at least 32 pounds with NO CARBON.
-Weigh-in will be race day at 7:30 am at the McLain Cycle tent.
+Weigh-in will be race day at 7:30 am at the Wild Card Cycle Works tent.

 ATHENA and CLYDESDALE CATEGORIES